stencila/stencila/cli/README.md

 ## 🚀 Use

-Get started by consulting the built in help:
+Get started by consulting the built-in help:

 ```sh
 stencila help